caseycling/pytest-bdd-appium-demo/README.md

 After the test execution, the driver session is terminated (driver.quit()), ensuring that resources are released properly.

 For more information on how to customize these settings to accomodate your usecase, please reference the platform configurator documenation listed at the bottom of this doc.

-### How `pytest-bdd` Runs in Parallel

-1. **Feature Files**: These files describe scenarios and steps that need to be tested.

-2. **Step Definitions**: Python functions that implement the steps described in the feature files.
-These are usually placed in the corresponding test directories under `tests/`, such as `mobile-web/`, `native-app/android/`, and `native-app/iOS/`.

-3. **Test Files**: These files include the test logic and use the step definitions to execute the scenarios.
-They are found in the same directories as step definitions or in a subdirectory as needed.

 ### Parallel Execution with `pytest-bdd`